-The article tells the story of research completed by five climate experts rejected by one of the world's top academic journals after a reviewer privately the study it as “harmful” to the promotion of climate change theory.
+The article tells the story of research completed by five climate experts rejected by one of the world's top academic journals after a reviewer privately complained that the study was “harmful” to the promotion of climate change theory.

 Lennart Bengtsson, a research fellow at the University of Reading and one of the authors of the study, said he suspected that intolerance of dis- senting views on climate science was preventing his paper from being published.
 “The problem we now have in the climate community is that some scientists are mixing up their scientific role with that of a climate activist,” he added.When trying to prove a hypothesis scientists are supposed to be dispassionate, but as revealed in the Climategate emails and many times since, global warming proponants have abandoned their quest for scientific truth and replaced it with a skewed advocacy which prevents the truth being discovered.
 This is one more example.